 Welcome to the Inyo-Mono 4-H Program!

-Our 4-H Program includes about 230 members in 5 local clubs led by 40 volunteers.
-The county 4-H office is located in the Inyo County Services Building as a program of the Cooperative Extension of the University of California.
+The county 4-H office is located in the Inyo County Services Building as a program of the Cooperative Extension of the University of California. (map)

 How do I join?